PolyhedraZK/ExpanderCompilerCollection/docs/apis.md

 ### Builder API

-`gkr.API` is the interface for the builder API, enhancing the `frontend.API` interface from gnark with additional capabilities such as sub-circuit support and utility functions.
+`ExpanderCompilerCollection.API` is the interface for the builder API, enhancing the `frontend.API` interface from gnark with additional capabilities such as sub-circuit support and utility functions.

 ## Sub-Circuit API